Vampire: The Masquerade: Clans

 A clan is the character's vampire family.
 All members of a clan allegedly descend from the same founder, known as Antediluvian (since they existed "before the Flood").
 It is widely accepted that there are 13 clans with 13 founders, though not all of them predate the biblical Flood.
 Some clan founders, such as Giovanni or Tremere, usurped their position via diablerie.
 Clans may have a social or political component to them, but a clan is something a vampire is Embraced into rather than choosing.
 Those without a clan are known as Caitiff, and are considered outsiders.
 Each Antediluvian is a grandchilde of Caine.
 In the back story of the game, the Antediluvians started a war among themselves, called the Jyhad, and use their clansmen to fight this war for them.

 Each clan has a unique set of powers called Disciplines, and their own set of weaknesses.
-Two of the original clans, the Salubri and Cappaodcians, were usurped by newer bloodlines—the Tremere and Giovanni, respectively.
+Two of the original clans, the Salubri and Cappadocians, were usurped by newer bloodlines—the Tremere and Giovanni, respectively.
 The 13 major clans are: